2020 UMSU General Elections

-For all other committees, including the Burnley and VCA Committees and the general members of Students’ Council (but not the NUS delegation), at least half of the members (ignoring remainders) must be women, provided there are sufficient female candidates.
+For all other committees, including the Burnley and Southbank Committees and the general members of Students’ Council (but not the NUS delegation), at least half of the members (ignoring remainders) must be women, provided there are sufficient female candidates.

 Candidates for Queer Officer, Queer Representative on Students’ Council and Queer Committee must be Queer students.
 (See Regulation 32.4 for further detail.)
 If more than one person holds the office of Queer Officer, one of them must be a Woman or Trans.

 If more than one person holds any other office, one of them must be a Woman.